renpy/renpy/sphinx/source/testcases.rst

 until statement
 ---------------
-Takes two clauses, separated by the word ``until``.
+This statement consists in two clauses, separated by the word ``until``.
-If and when the right clause is ready, executes it and passes to the next statement.
+If and when the right clause is ready, executes it and passes control to the next statement.
 If not, executes the left clause until the right clause is ready, then executes the right clause.

 This is basically an inline while loop. ::